Walking: Walkability

+Potential health effects

+Regular, brisk exercise may improve confidence, stamina, energy, weight control, and reduce stress.
+Walking may enhance memory skills, learning ability, concentration, mood, and overall health.

+A 2023 study found that walking at least 2,337 steps per day was associated with reduced risk of dying from cardiovascular diseases, and 3,867 steps a day reduced the risk of dying from any cause.

+Reviews have indicated that 2.5 hours of brisk walking per week may reduce the risk of depression by about 25%, and that taking 5,000 or more steps per day was associated with fewer symptoms of depression.
+A 2026 review reported that Nordic walking for four weeks or more in adults with type 2 diabetes had greater reductions in body weight and improved cholesterol levels compared to prediabetic people.
+A 2015 review indicated that participation in walking groups may confer health effects, such as small decreases in blood pressure, body fat, and blood cholesterol.

+Preliminary studies show that walking may stimulate divergent thinking and creative ideas.

 In robotics

 Generally, the first successful walking robots had six legs.
 As microprocessor technology advanced, the number of legs could be reduced and there are now robots that can walk on two legs.
 One, for example, is ASIMO.
 Although there has been significant advances, robots still do not walk nearly as well as human beings as they often need to keep their knees bent permanently in order to improve stability.

 In 2009, Japanese roboticist Tomotaka Takahashi developed a robot that can jump three inches off the ground.
 The robot, named Ropid, is capable of getting up, walking, running, and jumping.

 Many other robots have also been able to walk over the years like a bipedal walking robot.